Poland Is Underrated – Here Are 7 Reasons You Should Visit

 If you like cities, Poland has a lot of them.
 Warsaw is humungous, and Krakow is also fairly large.
 You can also visit cities like Gdansk, Poznan, Wroclaw, Lodz, Lublin, etc. The cities I went to had a number of museums to visit, excellent food and drinks to try, and of course nightlife.
 You can also visit gems like Torun, Malbork Castle, and Wieliczka Salt Mine.

-There’s also a lot of nature – Sopot has a famous beach, and there are lots of national parks to find in the region you’re heading to.
+There’s also a lot of nature – Sopot has a famous beach, and there are lots of national parks to find throughout the country.

 Poles Are Great